Current Funding Opportunities

 Overview:

 The Grailer Faculty Fellow Program supports research that utilizes hospitality industry data, fosters collaborations with key industry partners, or develops models with direct applicability to the hospitality sector.
 The program welcomes applications from assistant and associate professors at the Nolan School for projects with the potential to produce top-tier publications while also generating actionable insights for the industry.
 The hospitality industry encompasses hotels, restaurants, airlines, cruise lines, amusement parks, and related sectors.
 To encourage Nolan faculty to align their research with industry challenges, the program maintains broad and flexible parameters, fostering synergies between academic inquiry and practical industry needs.
 Fellows receive a one TU teaching relief to focus on research addressing critical challenges in the hospitality industry.
-In exceptional cases, grant funds may instead be used to hire a research assistant.
-Three grants are awarded each academic year.
-One of these grants is awarded to research projects focused on Asian Hospitality Studies.
+In exceptional cases, funds may instead be used to hire a research assistant.
+Three fellowships are awarded each academic year.
+One of these fellowships is awarded to research projects focused on Asian Hospitality Studies.

 Eligibility Criteria: